jkordek1/myDAQ-Expansion-Board/README.md

  </div>

  Expansion board for NI myDAQ Student Data Acquisition Device, developed in 2022 for students studying at Zagreb university of applied sciences.
- It enables quick and easy.
+ It enables quick and easy .VI development without the need of connecting different modules via breadboard and jumpers.

  ## Features
  - Push buttons